Covicake/theam_test/README.md

 * Users can manage customers
     * Customers have name, surname and Id as required information
-    * Customers can have an image, when queried they provide the image url.
-    * Users can create, edit and delete customers.
     * Customers store information of the user who created them and the last user who updated them.
 * Admin condition
     * Admins can manage users (create, update, delete).